nickyiliwang0000/h/css/css-layouts.md

 ## Removing browser default styles

-All browsers come with style defaults, such as making all `h1`-`h6` elements escalate in size and adding padding and margins to various elements.
-Though you may like some of the default styles, they aren't consistent across all browsers.
-This can lead to lots of debugging headaches.
+All browsers come with style defaults, such as making all `h1` to `h6` elements be sizes largest to smallest, and adding padding and margins to various elements.
+Although you may like some of the default styles, they aren't consistent across all browsers ,which can lead to lots of debugging headaches.
 A CSS snippet referred to as `CSS normalize` or `CSS reset` strips out all the browser's default styles.
 We can either insert it at the top of our main CSS file or add as a separate stylesheet in the `<head>` of our HTML document.

-If you add it as a separate stylesheet, **it should be included before your custom stylesheet**.
+If you add it as a separate stylesheet, it should be included before your custom stylesheet.

 If you don't already have it as a snippet, you can download normalize.css at <http://necolas.github.com/normalize.css/>, or [find it here](https://hychalknotes.s3.amazonaws.com/normalize-v700.css).
 We won't be using it in our examples, but all of your projects should include it.